Billy Smith (ice hockey): First NHL goal credited to a goaltender

 Smith was the first NHL goaltender to be credited with scoring a goal.
-On November 28, 1979, in a game between the Islanders and the Colorado Rockies, the Rockies' goaltender left the ice for an extra attacker after a delayed penalty call was called on the Islanders.
-The puck deflected off of Smith's chest protector into the corner.
+On November 28, 1979, in a game between the Islanders and the Colorado Rockies, the Rockies took their goaltender off the ice for an extra attacker after a delayed penalty call was called on the Islanders.
+The puck deflected off Smith's chest protector into the corner.
 Rockies rookie Rob Ramage picked up the puck and accidentally made a blind pass from the corner boards in the opposing zone to the blue line.
 Nobody was there to receive the pass, and so the puck sailed all the way down the length of the ice and into the Rockies' net.
 As Smith had been the last Islanders player to touch the puck, he was credited with the goal.

 Retirement

-Smith retired in 1989; he was the last original Islander still on the team.
+Smith retired on June 5, 1989; he was the last original Islander still on the team.
 After four years as the Islanders' goaltending coach, he followed longtime Islander general manager Bill Torrey to the expansion Florida Panthers in the same role, serving there until his retirement in 2000.
-He had spent 30 years at ice level in the NHL, the last 28 of them alongside Torrey with the Islanders (1972-1992) and the Panthers (1992-2000).
+He had spent 30 years at ice level in the NHL, the last 28 of them alongside Torrey with the Islanders (1972-1993) and the Panthers (1993-2000).

-The Islanders retired his #31 on February 20, 1993.
-Later that year, he was inducted into the Hockey Hall of Fame, the only goalie inducted in the Hall in the 1990s.
+The Islanders retired his jersey number 31 on February 20, 1993.
+Later that year, he was inducted into the Hockey Hall of Fame.
 In 1998, he was ranked number 80 on The Hockey News' list of the 100 Greatest Hockey Players.

 Personality

 He was nicknamed "Battlin' Billy" or "Hatchet Man" for his fiery temper and unabashed use of the stick or blocker on players crowding his crease; as such, forwards needed ankle guards to protect themselves.

 Smith was also noted for his displays of feigned injuries that would often lead to penalties against opponents, for whom he carried an undisguised enmity.
-For instance, in Game Four of the 1983 Stanley Cup Finals, Smith's dive resulted in referee Andy Van Hellemond handing a five-minute penalty to Glenn Anderson of the Edmonton Oilers.
-Van Hellemond said that this was "making a bit of a fool of me", and when he officiated Game One of the 1984 Finals, a rematch of the Islanders and Oilers, he called no penalty when Smith and Anderson collided.
+In Game Four of the 1983 Stanley Cup Finals, Glenn Anderson of the Edmonton Oilers collided with Smith and Smith dove upon the ice, resulting in referee Andy Van Hellemond handing a five-minute penalty to Anderson.
+Later Van Hellemond said that this was "making a bit of a fool of me", and when he officiated Game One of the 1984 Finals, a rematch of the Islanders and Oilers, he called no penalty when Smith and Anderson collided again.

 Smith refused to participate in the traditional handshakes between teams at the end of a playoff series.

-A notable incident with Smith occurred in practice where then-teammate Mike Bossy fired a shot at Smith to which Smith objected.
-Smith charged after Bossy with his stick but was tackled by teammates before Smith took his frustrations out on Bossy.
-Bossy also noted that Smith never liked being talked to in the locker room, and keeping an intense focus before and after games and practices, but is much more laid-back off the ice.
+During one practice, teammate Mike Bossy fired a shot at Smith to which Smith took offence.
+Smith charged after Bossy with his stick but was tackled by teammates before Smith could take his frustrations out on Bossy.
+Bossy has noted that Smith never liked being talked to in the locker room, and kept an intense focus before and after games and practices, but was much more laid-back off the ice.

+Personal life

+Smith has an older brother who also played in the NHL, Gord Smith.